 Timetable & Organisation: The timetable has been reviewed following feedback from trainees and we have planned a 3-year cycle until 2020.
 A trainee is allotted to organise and lead each day.
-Download our Tips for Organising a PREP 3 Day
+Download a guide to organising a PREP 3 day below.

 Obviously, there may be some changes if people are going out of programme or on maternity leave and it is vital we are kept up to date if your circumstances are changing.
 If you are unable to make your slot in due course please contact the person overseeing PREP 3 at that time.

 There are 6 days per year, 3 of which are Simulation days.
 The simulation days will usually be at University Hospital Southampton but we will encourage trainees to explore hosting PREP 3 days at locations across the region in order to utilise local expertise where possible.
 A considerable amount of work goes into planning senior SIM days and it is expected that trainees attend the entire day.

 Dr Kate Pryde is the consultant overseeing the PREP 3 programme (and also runs the simulation session along with Dr Kim Sykes).